ramkumarkoppu/aero-hand-open/README.md

 Each item is listed with its part number, vendor, quantity, and estimated cost to help you easily source or substitute parts.

 ## CAD Files and 3D Models
-Step files and one click print files can be found here:
+STEP files and one click print files can be found here:

 [👉 Aero Hand Open – CAD](./hardware/CAD/).